SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 - 0004-Communication Between Logic and Database
 - 0009-Database Communication Encryption

-The system will instead operate in a stateless mode, where transient data is processed in memory and exchanged directly between the application’s modules and external services.
+The system specification will remain independent of data storage mechanisms, focusing only on process and interaction design between modules.
 This simplifies the architecture and eliminates unnecessary database configuration, ORM logic, and encryption overhead.

 ### Positive Consequences

 * Reduces system complexity and infrastructure costs.
 * Eliminates the need for database management, migrations, or backups.
-* Improves deployment simplicity and reduces integration points.
-* Removes potential vulnerabilities related to data persistence or access control.
+* Simplifies the current architecture by removing unnecessary assumptions about the database layer.

 ### Negative Consequences

-* No long-term data persistence — historical information (orders, deliveries, incidents) cannot be recovered once processed.
+* Persistent data handling is postponed, limiting the system’s ability to demonstrate long-term behavior within the current scope.
 * Some functionalities that relied on stored data (e.g., reporting, historical analytics) must be redesigned or dropped.
-* Real-time dependencies increase — system availability now depends more strongly on external service uptime.
+* Real-time dependencies increase system availability now depends more strongly on external service uptime.

 ## Pros and Cons of the Options